FabricMC/fabric-docs/develop/blocks/container-menus.md

 The server-side constructor is called on the server, and because it knows the contents of the container, it can directly pass it as an argument.

+`quickMoveStack` handles shift-clicking items within the menu and replicates the behavior of regular ones like from chests and dispensers.

 Then we need to register the menu in a new `ModMenuType` class:

 @[code transcludeWith=:::registerMenu](@/reference/latest/src/main/java/com/example/docs/menu/ModMenuType.java)